Tips for pairing food and beer for the holidays

 Hops can also provide that 'cut'.
 One of my favorite things to do is to just pick a hoppy pilsner and have it with any large meal.
 Slightly bitter hops and light bready malts do the trick in cutting the richness without making you too full.
 Pale ales and IPAs can do the trick as well if you consider yourself a hophead.

 Once you've matched intensities in your beer and food, and thought about how complement, contrast and cut will work, it's time to plan your menu.
 There are a ton of resources out there.
 First, go to craftbeer.com.
-This knowledge heavy site is produced by the Brewers Association and is my go to when looking for information about beer and especially how food can work.
-There are several links to articles, videos, and beer style descriptors.
+This knowledge heavy site is produced by the Brewers Association and is my go-to resource with several links to articles, videos, and beer style descriptors.
 Check out this awesome pairing chart - it might be all you need to get started!

 Alesong with your holiday meal

-So, you grabbed some Alesong beers recently and you want to show off your new found pairing prowess.
-Well, here are some thoughts, but let us know what surprise pairings you find!
+So, you recently grabbed some Alesong beers and you want to show off your newfound pairing prowess.
+Well, here are some suggestions, and let us know what surprise pairings you find!

-Christmas cookies - any beer.
-Santa approves.
+Any Alesong beer + Christmas cookies = Santa approved.
 Trust me.

 The possibilities are endless.
-Most importantly, realize that there are no real right or wrong answers.
+Most importantly, there are no real right or wrong answers.
 It is your preferences and your own palate.
 Experiment and take risks.
-Please eat well.
+Eat well.
 Drink well.
-And Pair well.
-Be Safe and have a great holiday season!
+Pair well.
+Be safe and have a great holiday season!

 Cheers!